 In most cases, I find it makes sense to break out your campaigns by placement (or at least mobile vs. desktop).
 This is especially true if you’re setting manual bids, or if your campaign is set to optimize for clicks.

 I hope you find these Facebook Advertising tips & features useful.
-If you have any questions or additional tips/features that you think merit discussion, let us know if the comments section, or email me at firstname.lastname@example.org.
+If you have any questions or additional tips/features that you think merit discussion, let us know in the comments section, or email me at [email protected]

 About the Author: This guest post is written by Jacob Young, world-traveling digital nomad and Senior Manager, Ad Operations at Clever Zebo.
 Currently writing from the Co-Work office in Sayulita, Mexico.
 To learn how Clever Zebo can jumpstart your paid social efforts, shoot us a note at [email protected] or Tweet us at @CleverZebo.